FhenixProtocol/fhenix-docs/docs/devdocs/Encryption and Privacy/Exposed-Encrypted-Variables.md

 This is not inherently wrong, and many operations will require encrypted variables to be shared between contracts, but care must be taken to prevent open access to encrypted variables.

-### Checking for Exposed Variables

-We have built a hardhat task in the `fhenix-hardhat-plugin` package.
-If you are using this plugin, your contracts will automatically be analyzed when they are compiled to check for any exposed encrypted variables.
+### Hardhat Task

+The `fhenix-hardhat-plugin` package contains a task that checks your contracts for any exposed encrypted variables.
+This task is run automatically when your contracts are compiled, but can also be run manually.

+#### Task Example

 The following contract exposes encrypted variables in 3 ways.
-Below is the output of the encrypted variable checker in `fhenix-hardhat-plugin`

 ```solidity
 pragma solidity >=0.8.13 <0.9.0;